-Cambridge Suites Hotel Halifax is a six-storey, all suite, full service hotel.
+Cambridge Suites Hotel Halifax is a six-storey, all suite, full service hotel constructed in 1987.
 The Cambridge Suites Hotel Halifax opened in 1986 and features 200 suites, a restaurant, 3,000 square feet of meeting space, an indoor whirlpool, exercise room, business centre and market pantry.
-The hotel also has 123 parking spaces (24 surface and 99 underground) and 20,080 square feet of leaseable commercial space.
+The hotel also has 123 parking spaces (24 surface and 99 underground) and 20,080 square feet of leasable commercial space.